 Typically, one credit equates to 10 hours of work.

-Your performance will be assessed through a combination of essays and a dissertation.
+Your performance will be assessed through a combination of essays and a dissertation which will make up 100% of your assessment.

 King’s College London is regulated by the Office for Students.